WEATHER FORECAST FOR 18 APRIL 2021

-Temporarily strong gusty winds and rough seas can be expected during thundershowers.
+Temporarily strong gusty winds and very rough seas can be expected during thundershowers.

 |City||Temperature (0C)||Relative Humidity (%)||Weather|